-- a barking cough or a cough that is severe and occurs in spasms
+- a barking cough or a cough that is severe and happens in spasms

 - a high fever and appears ill; or any fever in a baby 3 months old or younger

-- a sore throat that makes eating and drinking difficult
+- a sore throat that makes it hard to eat and drink

 - a bad headache